Dōjō.

 What stays with you.

-The ability to know when AI strengthens the work, when it weakens it, and which tools belong where.
+The ability to know when AI strengthens the work, when it weakens it, which tools belong where, and what must stay human.

 What we train.